-Originally I came from punk and was a bass player (briefly involved with fellow Droobler Irkbeat).
+Originally I came from punk and was a bass player (briefly involved with fellow Droobler Irk Beat).
 But was never as good at it as I always believed I would be.
-It came as a complete shock to find when I did eventually pick up a guitar to find it more accommodating to my method of playing.
-As I've grown older my influences have increased but I will still always see myself as a punk.
+It came as a complete shock to me when I did eventually pick up the guitar to find it more accommodating to my method of playing.
+As I've grown older my influences have increased but I will still always see myself as punk.
 No I no longer look like one and my music certainly doesn't sound like the now over familiar cliche that we have come to recognise as punk.
 It's just an attitude MAAAAAN....

 A means of communicating ideas.
 The opportunity to communicate with people I wouldn't normally have access to.
 A shot at dreaming out loud.
 Ultimately an escape